Cheat your diet with success with these 10 tips!

 10. “Pig Out” Out

 If you tend to go overboard with indulgences, then plan your cheat meals out.
-Cheating your diet while dining out costs more and increases your awareness of what you’re putting in your body.
-Both of which can help to keep your indulgences in check.
+Cheating your diet while dining out costs more and increases your awareness of what you’re consuming Both of which can help to keep your indulgences in check.
 However, don’t bring a doggie bag home.